Punzia/LEGO-CheatCode-Input/README.md

 # LEGO-CheatCode-Input
 Lazy as heck code to input codes in Lego games.
-Does it work yet?
-Nah.